 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 58.1%.
 This is a higher percent living alone than we found in 98.5% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Liberty Square / Burleith-Leighton neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Liberty Square / Burleith-Leighton neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 9.9% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.3% of all neighborhoods in America.

 Did you know that the Liberty Square / Burleith-Leighton neighborhood has more Haitian and Jamaican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 9.2% of this neighborhood's residents have Haitian ancestry and 3.9% have Jamaican ancestry.